JKhan01/SM446_TeamXYZ/README.md

 ### Prerequisites
 All the dependencies required to run the app are available in [reqirements.txt](https://github.com/JKhan01/SM446_TeamXYZ/blob/master/backend/requirements.txt).

-The application also requires a Redis server for session storage which is our primary database.
+The application also requires a Redis server for session storage.

 You can choose a hosted service for the requirement, or you can choose to host it yourself.
 Download link and hosting information is available at the following links: